 This elective will focus on non-fiction writing in the context of academic (Oxbridge style) research and writing methods.
 We also explore writing for the media through the lens of the BBC and the London think tank world covering Op-Eds and Press Releases.

-The Oxford Exchange has arranged for each Jeremy Bentham Scholar to receive a coveted "Bodleian Library Card" providing access to the extensive library system run by the University.
+The Oxford Exchange has arranged for each of our adult scholars to receive a coveted "Bodleian Library Card" providing access to the extensive library system run by the University.
 Imagine reading your assignments in the 15th Century Duke Humfrey's Library?

 If you have questions about the opportunities available in our programmes, feel free to send us a message.
 We will get back to you as soon as possible.